Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 1. Can be used by large numbers of users to classify statements within different domains.

-2. Some users (domain admins?) would be able to feed streams of statements into the system, along with descriptions of what issue(s) the statements are addressing.
+2. Some users (admins?) would be able to define new domains, feed streams of statements into the system, along with descriptions of what issue(s) the statements are addressing.

 3. Users would get feedback on their "correctness" and fluency scores (when?).
 System would be used to train and maintain rating behaviors.
 Work product would be domain specific sets of statements classified as to how behavioral they are, and in what ways the "non-behavioral" statements differ from what is desired.